Touch to Pair: Secure and Usable IoT Pairing without Information Loss: Related Work

+\zm{\emph{Comparison with our approach:} All these methods require inertial or touch sensors embedded in the IoT device, or adding a metal pin to its surface~\cite{t2auth}, which are not available on many IoT devices.
+In contrast, our approach does not require any special sensors or hardware modification.}

-\para{Other Approaches.} SiB \cite{seeing_is_believing} authenticates another device's public key by capturing a picture of a 2D barcode encoding the hash of the public key.
+\textbf{Other Approaches.} SiB \cite{seeing_is_believing} authenticates another device's public key by capturing a picture of a 2D barcode encoding the hash of the public key.
 VIC \cite{vic_06sp} enhances this method by presenting the key with a binary display.
 They require the helper device to have a camera.
-Plus, they do not authenticate the helper device, meaning that a remote malicious device can get paired with the IoT device.
+Plus, they do not authenticate the helper device, meaning that a malicious device can pair with the IoT device.

+SwitchPairing~\cite{switchpairing} facilitates device pairing by connecting them to a shared power source (\ie a plug) and toggling the switch randomly.
+However, its reliance on a shared power source limits its applicability to IoT devices powered by plugs, excluding many devices powered by batteries, for instance.

 Many vendors embed a hard-coded password into an IoT device's firmware and print it in the user manual.
 This necessitates careful packaging of the device and the unique manual to ensure the correct pairing, which poses a burden to vendors \cite{ghose18_infocom, zhang17_infocom}.
 Some vendors use an identical password for all devices, which is a severe security flaw.
 Moreover, for IoT devices like a smart blood-pressure meter in Walmart that pair with many users' personal mobile devices, a single password for all users is insecure.

-In contrast, \shortname provides a secure and usable solution.
+\zm{\emph{Comparison with our approach:} Our approach requires no camera on the helper device, supports heterogeneous IoT devices, and does not rely on a printed password.}